mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 Unsorted
 --------

-1. Move to boost 1.60 on Windows.
-It allows classes marked final to be exposed to Python.
-We chave currently applied [this patch](https://github.com/boostorg/type_traits/commit/04a8a9ecc2b02b7334a4b3f0459a5f62b855cc68) to the 1.58 headers.
-1.60.0 has been compiled [here](https://github.com/mantidproject/thirdparty-msvc2015/tree/boost-160) but there are warnings to fix with it.
 1. all systemtests at least work on one platform [skipped system tests](http://developer.mantidproject.org/systemtests/) [#12615](https://github.com/mantidproject/mantid/issues/12615) (Pete)
    1. Design document for next iteration of testing (splitting small and big system tests, select where they run) - Pete 1093777. radon as a job in static analysis tab